California High-Speed Rail Network, United States of America

-The electrically powered high-speed train system would draw electric power from overhead wires connected to the commercial power grid.
-In braking it would regenerate electricity back to the grid, thereby conserving power and reducing costs.
+The electric-powered, high-speed train system would draw electric power from overhead wires connected to the commercial power grid.
+In braking, it would regenerate electricity back to the grid, thereby conserving power and reducing costs.

 California high-speed rolling stock

-Even though the final funding is not in place for the project, consideration has been given to the types of train that could be developed for the new high speed line.
+Even though the final funding was not in place for the project, consideration was given to the types of train that could be developed for the new high speed line.

-Technology is expected to be based on already proven high-speed trains from the likes of Japan, Germany and France.
-Each train will be up to 1,300ft long and capable of carrying 1,300 passengers.
+Technology will be based on already proven high-speed trains from similar systems in Japan, Germany and France.
+Each train will be up to 1,300ft-long and capable of carrying 1,300 passengers.
 A variety of different cars will be included in the formation, such as quiet cars, play areas for younger families, café and bar cars and possibly even a conference facility.
 It is expected that 150 intercity trains will operate through the line each day.